rmathewsbeyond/bulk_void_docusign/README.md

-# Bulk Void Docusign Envelopes using Docusign for salesforce
+# Bulk Void Docusign Envelopes using Docusign for Salesforce

 This script uses selenium to impersonate a user who is voiding the docusign status object records in salesforce.